SteveTuttle/belly-button-biodiversity-dashboard/README.md

 ### Advanced Challenge Assignment
 The following task is advanced and therefore optional.
-* Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/Links to an external site. to plot the weekly washing frequency of the individual.
+* Adapt the Gauge Chart from [Gauge Charts in JavaScript](https://plotly.com/javascript/gauge-charts/) example to plot the weekly washing frequency of the individual.
 * You will need to modify the example gauge code to account for values ranging from 0 through 9.
 * Update the chart whenever a new sample is selected.